 My need to collaborate is likely rooted in my need for achievement.
 I’m still exploring my fulfillment needs, so a lot of this is new to me, and the connections in my brain are still forming at a rapid pace.

 Collaboration, when done right, is a marvelous thing.
-I’ve never received a bigger dopamine hit than when I’ve successfully brought people together to achieve big goals together.
+I’ve never received a bigger dopamine hit than when I’ve successfully brought people together to achieve big goals.
 When I was living in Austria, I ran a thriving World of Warcraft guild that regularly ran raids to improve our gear.
 I intentionally created the guild to learn large-scale leadership skills.

 My Warcraft guild’s name was Altruitas which is a play on the word altruism.
 Our guild was centered around collaboration and helping new players specifically.
 At the peak of the guild’s strength, we had a hundred active players and over three hundred players in the guild.
 While running this guild, I learned many things, and most importantly, that leading collaborative efforts isn’t a self-centered act.
 It’s about the team of people and empowering those people to be leaders.
 It’s about helping others find their voice.